ceugster/swissqrbill/README.md

 |`debtor.address`|string|mandatory|if debtor is present: string) the debtor's address (must not be empty and not longer than 70 letters)|
 |`debtor.city`|string|mandatory|if debtor is present: string) the debtor's postal code and town (must not be empty and not longer than 70 letters)|
 |`debtor.country`|string|mandatory|if debtor is present: string) the debtor's country as DIN 3166 three letter code|

+## Availability
+The filemaker plugin will be available for download, when the plugin is code signed, this may last some days to some weeks...